Legitimacy (family law): History

-By the final third of the 20th century, in the United States, all the states had adopted uniform laws that codified the responsibility of both parents to provide support and care for a child, regardless of the parents' marital status, and gave nonmarital as well as adopted persons equal rights to inherit their parents' property.
-In the early 1970s, a series of Supreme Court decisions abolished most, if not all, of the common-law disabilities of nonmarital birth, as being violations of the equal-protection clause of the Fourteenth Amendment to the United States Constitution.
+By the final third of the 20th century, in the United States, all the states had adopted uniform laws that codified the responsibility of both parents to provide support and care for a child, regardless of the parents' marital status, and gave non-marital as well as adopted persons equal rights to inherit their parents' property.
+In the early 1970s, a series of Supreme Court decisions abolished most, if not all, of the common-law disabilities of non-marital birth, as being violations of the equal-protection clause of the Fourteenth Amendment to the United States Constitution.
 Generally speaking, in the United States, "illegitimate" has been supplanted by the phrase "born out of wedlock."

 In contrast, other jurisdictions (particularly western continental European countries) tend to favour social parentage over the biological parentage.
 Here a man (not necessarily the biological father) may voluntarily recognise the child to be identified as the father, thus giving legitimacy to the child; the biological father does not have any special rights in this area.
-In France a mother may refuse to recognise her own child (see anonymous birth).
+In France, a mother may refuse to recognize her own child (see anonymous birth).

 A contribution to the decline of the concept of illegitimacy had been made by increased ease of obtaining divorce.
 Before this, the mother and father of many children had been unable to marry each other because one or the other was already legally bound, by civil or canon law, in a non-viable earlier marriage that did not permit divorce.
 Their only recourse, often, had been to wait for the death of the earlier spouse(s).
 Thus Polish political and military leader Józef Piłsudski (1867–1935) was unable to marry his second wife, Aleksandra, until his first wife, Maria, died in 1921; by this time, Piłsudski and Aleksandra had two out-of-wedlock daughters.